EGA-archive/ega-fuse-client/README.md

 ``` bash
 brew -v
 ```
 Checking installation and installing Java, Maven and osxfuse or macfuse (respectively).
+Depending on the MacOS version you are using, you will either need osxfuse or macfuse.
 ``` bash
 # Java
 java -version